billstclair/wws-scripts/README.md

-# Bill St. Clair's Shell Scripts
+# Useful Little Shell Scripts

+"I'm a useful engine." -- Thomas the Tank Engine

 This is a collection of little shell scripts that I've written over the years.
 I never attempted to make them portable to different shells, so many will only work in <code>bash</code>.
 If you like one, and make it work in a different shell, please don't break it in <code>bash</code> and submit a pull request.
 My initials are "wws"; hence the repository name.